nikhil-nividata/slate/source/index.html.md

 Welcome to Made In Latino API.
 These APIs are used to provide all the services to Made In Latino users.

-We have language bindings in Shell, Python, and JavaScript!
+We have language binding in HTTP Requests!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 This API documentation page was created with [Slate](https://github.com/slatedocs/slate).
 Feel free to edit it and use